 All neologisms originated by Matthew Dwight Moore, PhD (2021) unless otherwise noted.
-Feel free to use them, but give me credit if you can.
-There are 184 entries to date.
+Feel free to use them, but give credit if you can.
+There are 198 entries to date.

-ALCOHOMA!: An obscure Rogers and Hammerstein Western musical about raging alcoholics living on the frontier.
+ALCOHOMA!: An obscure Rogers and Hammerstein musical about raging alcoholics living in the Wild West.

-APPLETIZER: A healthy preliminary snack consisting primarily of fruits and/or vegetables.
+APPLETIZER: A healthy preliminary snack consisting primarily of healthy foods such as fruits and/or vegetables.
 (Attributed to Malcolm Moore.) *

 ARBORTECTURE: Aesthetic gardening or sculpting accomplished with trees and bushes.
 Alternately sculpted with woody material, as with a wreath or basket.

 ARBORTION: Weeding, especially pulling little tree saplings from a garden.

 ARTEXTULATE: An adjective meaning having the ability to write complete grammatically correct sentences via text.